bellingcat/auto-archiver/README.md

 1. make sure you have python 3.8 or higher installed
 2. install the package `pip/pipenv/conda install auto-archiver`
 3. test it's installed with `auto-archiver --help`
-4. run it with your orchestration file and pass any flags you want in the command line `auto-archiver --config secrets/orchestration.yaml`
+4. run it with your orchestration file and pass any flags you want in the command line `auto-archiver --config secrets/orchestration.yaml` if your orchestration file is inside a `secrets/`, which we advise

-   1. if your orchestration file is inside a `secrets/` which we advise
+You will also need [ffmpeg](https://www.ffmpeg.org/), [firefox](https://www.mozilla.org/en-US/firefox/new/) and [geckodriver](https://github.com/mozilla/geckodriver/releases), and optionally [fonts-noto](https://fonts.google.com/noto).
+Similar to the local installation.

 </details>